 What’s more, if you use both Internet and phone service from your cable provider, the CBK40 won’t work, either, since the gateway unit has no telephony capability.

 However, if you’re already using another Orbi system, you might want to think twice before getting the CBK40.
 The reason is you’ll have to remove the existing system’s router unit and use the gateway unit of the CBK40 in its place.
-As far as I know, you can’t use a router unit of any Orbi systems as a satellite unit.
-Consequently, in this case, you better off getting a separate cable modem.
+You can’t use a router unit of any Orbi system as a satellite unit, as far as I know.
+Consequently, in this case, you are better off getting a separate cable modem.

-The CBR40’s built-in cable modem, per Netgear, is capable of delivering up to 1.4Gbps of internet speed.
-That’s nice, but in reality, you will never experience that with the system because of its 2×2 Wi-Fi specs which cap at 867Mbps.
+The CBR40’s built-in cable modem, per Netgear, can deliver up to 1.4Gbps of internet speed.
+That’s nice, but in reality, you will never experience that with the system because its 2×2 Wi-Fi specs cap at 867Mbps.

 |Wi-Fi bands||Tri-band (two 5GHz bands and one 2.4GHz band).
 AC2200 (866+866+400Mbps)|

 |Voice command||Works with Amazon Alexa & the Google Assistant|

 |Dimensions||Cable gateway: 6.7 x 3.1 x 8.9in (17.02 x 7.87 x 22.61cm), Satellite: 5.6 x 2.4 x 6.6in (14.22 x 6.1 x 16.76cm)|

 |Modem||32×8 CableLabs certified DOCSIS 3.0 Modem|